CoralRocker/coherent-rtlsdr-kraken/README.md

+# THE FOLLOWING IS THE README FROM THE ORIGINAL PROJECT:

-# coherent-rtlsdr, reworked synchronization algorithm
+### coherent-rtlsdr, reworked synchronization algorithm

 Mostly the same requirements as in my previous coherentsdr proof-of-concept.
 One added dependency, GNU Readline, for the shell.
 Some unworking features: adding and deleting receivers during runtime, application does not always exit cleanly.